-Multiplus SA, the frequent-flier unit of Latam Airlines Group SA (LFL)’s Brazil subsidiary, rallied after the stock was raised to the equivalent of a buy at Raymond James & Associates Inc. on a stronger U.S. dollar.
+Multiplus SA, the frequent-flier unit of Latam Airlines Group SA (LFL:US)’s Brazil subsidiary, rallied after the stock was raised to the equivalent of a buy at Raymond James & Associates Inc. on a stronger U.S. dollar.

 Shares advanced 3.1 percent to 47.41 reais at the close in Sao Paulo.
 The benchmark Bovespa index gained 1.2 percent.